BeyondQuality/beyondquality/research/public_speaking.md

 Bas Dijkstra: I think the best talks speak from the heart and from experience.
 I've seen and delivered some dreadful talks that were basically regurgitating literature, platitudes and/or tutorials.
 If I want to get that kind of information, I'll read an article or a tutorial.

 Viviane Hennecke: I feel when you can free yourself from expectations to fit into a norm how a talk should be delivered, the chances are high to develop your own style.
 In my experience, humans want to see humans.
 That means imperfection is not only allowed, but welcomed.
 If you have something to share, it does not matter if you are a fullblown actress or actor.
 Just be yourself.

+Dorothy Graham: Do share both the good and the bad, the successes and the failures.
+Often the best learning comes from the worst experiences.
+There can be a reluctance to share things that went wrong, but this is how everyone learns, and the lessons will probably be better remembered as they are more believable.

 ### 9. Overcome self-doubt (I don't have anything to say”)